- Description

 Lingua di Fuoco literally translates as ‘Tongue of Fire’ a name that the children will love and on a more practical note, for children that hate all green things – these are perfect!

-Borlotto Lingua Di Fuoco' is a mid-early Bean, with long, inflated pod containing seven cream coloured beans with red 'splodges'.
+Borlotto Lingua Di Fuoco' is a mid-early climbing Bean, with long, inflated pod containing seven cream coloured beans with red 'splodges'.
+Growing to a height of around 1.8 - 2.4 metres (6 to 8ft), the ornamental pods look wonderful in the garden.

 Loved for their excellent flavour, colour and versatility, Borlotto are the most commonly used heritage bean in Italy for cooking, they are basically the Italian version of kidney beans.
 This duel purpose variety can be eaten young in the pod either raw or cooked, or can be shelled and used like a flageolet bean.
 The beans will last indefinitely once dried.

-The ornamental pods look wonderful in the garden, and are stunning chopped into salads.
+The pods are stunning chopped into salads.
 Its gorgeous colour is almost whimsical as you break open the pods to retrieve the plump beans inside.
 When fully ripe, when you can easily pick out the kernels with your fingers, they are fiery red with a deep yellow base colour.

 With a creamy taste and a soft nutty consistency, it is quite the most beautiful bean in the world.